SugarSean1/Pop_the_lock_game/README.md

 ## Object of the game
 The object of the game is to time your button presses to pop the lock for each level.
 Once you pass all ten levels, you win!
-Be warned, the speed of the moving led will progressivly get faster with each level.
+Be warned, the moving led will change direction and get faster with each level, and the lock led with randomly change position.
 For bragging rights and high score, be quick and press the button before the led moves past the lock led for two points.
 Be fast as every time the led passes the lock led, the scoring for the level will go down by one.